karavanlarp/karavanlarp.github.io/eng/rules/intro.md

 Some spells are denoted with light orbs that represent a visible magical aura around an object or person.
 Light orbs cannot be stolen.
 If a player receives a light orb from someone, they must return it after the magical effect ends.
 All characters see the aura; magic wielders can ask the GM for the source of the spell, but additional information requires the correct spell or ability.

 Spellcasting requires Out-of-Game logical thinking: the spell's target must know what is happening to them (the caster has to speak loudly enough and make a far away target notice them etc).
-Once the caster has pronounced the spell's name, it enters into effect.
+Once the caster has pronounced the spell's Out-of-Game name, it enters into effect.

 All players don't have to know all spells, their names and effects.
 Everyone should read at least the information in the General Rules document, but in general it is the caster's responsibility to know what they are doing, how it affects others and how to communicate it as quickly and unambiguously as possible.